Wreck survey reports

 The Elbing 9 was on the way to rescue the shipwrecked man from the armored cruiser Friedrich Carl when it ran into a mine.

-Here is the report: Deutsch und Englisch
+Here is the report: Deutsch & Englisch

 Baltic sea: Steamer EDITH BOSSELMANN ex.
 Rita Maersk